srcolinas/srcolinas.github.io/content/json-parser.md

     RIGHT_BRACKET = 5
 ```

-Let's add test cases to make sure we can handle arrays with scalar types, similar to what we did for objects in the previous step:
+Let's add test cases to make sure we can handle arrays with scalar types, similar to what we did for objects in the previous steps:

 ```python
 @pytest.mark.parametrize("value", [True, False, 3, 3.14, "pi", None])